Suppression of the elastic scattering cross section for 17Ne + 208Pb system

-Based on the calculations performed thus far, we determined the contribution of the elastic scattering, inelastic scattering, breakup, and total fusion cross-sections of $^{17}$Ne + $^{208}$Pb system as shown in set (A) of Table~\ref{cross-sec}.
-Owing to the absence of the experimental inelastic scattering cross-section data, however, the contribution of each part (nuclear and Coulomb) for inelastic scattering cross-section could not be adequately investigated.
-Since inelastic scattering channel can also be caused by the nuclear interaction as well as Coulomb one, as is well known, we must also consider the inelastic scattering channel by the nuclear interaction.
-In particular, the absence of the nuclear part of inelastic scattering interaction can be a possibility that the flux corresponding to this interaction has flowed into other reaction channels.
-In fact, as shown in set (A) of Table~\ref{cross-sec}, it can be seen that the total fusion cross section obtained in our calculation (1126.8mb) is about 132.5mb larger than that obtained in CC one (994.3mb).
-In order to isolate the nuclear part of inelastic scattering interaction, thus, we will hire a new interaction.
-As the inelastic scattering primarily occurred near the nucleus surface, in general, the nuclear component of the inelastic scattering potential was considered with a differential form of the Woods-Saxon potential, expressed as follows~\cite{rehm82}:
+Based on the calculations performed thus far, we determined the contribution of the elastic scattering, inelastic scattering, breakup, and total fusion cross sections of the $^{17}$Ne + $^{208}$Pb system, as shown in set (A) of Table~\ref{cross-sec}.
+However, owing to the absence of the experimental inelastic scattering cross-section data, the contribution of each component (nuclear and Coulomb) to the inelastic scattering cross section could not be adequately investigated.
+As inelastic scattering channel can also be caused by the nuclear and Coulomb interactions, we must also consider the inelastic scattering channel by the nuclear interaction.
+In particular, the absence of the nuclear component of the inelastic scattering interaction suggests that the flux corresponding to this interaction has flowed into other reaction channels.
+In fact, as shown in set (A) of Table~\ref{cross-sec}, the total fusion cross section obtained in our calculation (1126.8 mb) is approximately 132.5 mb larger than that obtained in the CC calculation (994.3 mb).
+To isolate the nuclear component of the inelastic scattering interaction, we employ a new interaction.
+As inelastic scattering primarily occurred near the nucleus surface, the nuclear component of the inelastic scattering potential was generally considered using a differential form of the Woods-Saxon potential, as expressed in Ref.~\cite{rehm82}: